-Economic Development uring 2019, the Council continued to promote long-term economic prosperity in the north central Florida region by conducting comprehensive economic development planning, assisting local governments and economic development organizations with implementation activities and by promoting tourism opportunities of the north central Florida region as an economic development strategy. for potential economic development projects.
-Using Regional Economic Modeling, Inc. Policy Insiight® software, Council staff provided estimated impacts to population, total employment and personal income, based on the industry sector, employment and average employee wages of the proposed project.
-These estimates are a valuable tool to local governments as they evaluate possible incentives to attract new and retain existing businesses in their communities.
-"The Council used the Florida Chamber Foundation's Six Pillars for Securing Florida's Future as the organizing framework for the Comprehensive Economic Development Strategy ."uses ."
-Comprehensive Economic Development Strategy In 1978, the U.S. Department of Commerce Economic Development Administration designated the north central Florida region as the first economic development district in Florida.
+uring 2021, the Council continued to promote longterm economic prosperity in the north central Florida region by conducting comprehensive economic development planning, assisting local governments and economic development organizations with implementation activities and by promoting tourism opportunities of the north central Florida region as an economic development strategy.

+"The Council used the Florida Chamber Foundation's

+Six Pillars for

+Securing Florida's Future

+as the organizing framework for the Comprehensive Economic Development Strategy."

+Comprehensive Economic Development Strategy

+In 1978, the U.S. Department of Commerce Economic Development Administration designated the north central Florida region as the first economic development district in Florida.
 Since then, the Council has served as the primary regional economic development planning organization for the north central Florida region.
 The Council continued to provide technical assistance to local governments and economic development organizations in order to promote the economic growth of the north central Florida region.

 Council staff continued to promote initiatives that support the five regional priorities identified in the five-year Comprehensive Economic Development Strategy of the North Central Florida Economic Development District.
 The five priorities are: support the two Rural Economic Development Initiative Catalyst Sites in the North Central Florida Rural Area of Opportunity; promote regional tourism through The Original Florida Tourism Task Force; create strategies to increase the labor force in the healthcare and life science industries; seek opportunities to improve multimodal infrastructure of the north central Florida region; and expand and support regional business incubators and research parks.

 The five-year Comprehensive Economic Development Strategy 2018 to 2022 utilizes the Florida Chamber Foundation's Six Pillars for Securing Florida's Future principles as the organizing framework.
 The goals and objectives of the Strategy are also coordinated with the Florida Strategic Plan for Economic Development as developed by the Florida Department of Economic Opportunity.

-Economic Impact Analyses Council staff continued to support local governments and local economic development organizations throughout the north central Florida region by providing technical assistance.
+Economic Impact Analyses

+Council staff continued to support local governments and local economic development organizations throughout the north central Florida region by providing technical assistance.
 In particular, Council staff prepared economic impact analyses for potential economic development projects.

-North Central Florida Comprehensive Economic Development Strategy 2018-2022
+North Central Florida Comprehensive Economic Development Strategy eptember 201

-North Central Florida Regional Planning Council September 2017
+North Central Florida Regional Planning Council